-How to deal with harassment
+How to deal with harassment by a neighbour

 unwanted texts or phone calls

 If you're being harassed by a neighbour, there are steps you can take to stop it.

 If you need to talk to someone about how you're feeling, get support from Samaritans.

 Keep a diary of when you are being harassed and what the person did.
 Keep any notes or texts you get from the person.
 Evidence will help if you go to the police or the council.

 Speak to them if you feel able to.
 Explain how their behaviour makes you feel.
 Ask a trusted family member or friend to be with you for support.

 Only do this if you feel safe doing so.
 Never put yourself in danger by confronting someone who is harassing you.

 If you're being harassed by a neighbour or someone who does not live with you, contact your local council.
 They can help you deal with antisocial behaviour.

 Harassment is a crime.
 If you feel able to, contact the police.